fmezou/lappupdate/HOWTO.md

 # Build the medium

-The appdeploy script is designed to be independent from the type of used media.
+The lappdeploy script is designed to be independent from the type of used media.
 This can be a network share reached from its UNC name (e.g.
 _\\\myserver\share_), a DVD or CD, a USB Stick or any removable media.
 Thus the media building is limited to copy files or use your favourite CD/DVD